 SoCalGas' safety culture fosters a work environment where employees at all levels, work locations, and departments are empowered to continuously enhance the safety of our operations.
-Just as importantly, our culture and practices encourage employees to raise safety concerns including to "stop the job" if someone is ever uncomfortable with a situation.
+Just as importantly, our culture and practices encourage employees to raise safety concerns including to "Stop The Job" if someone is ever concerned with the safety implications of a particular situation.
 Very simply, our employees take pride in their work and ownership for safety.

-While a strong safety culture exists today, SoCalGas is committed to continuously enhancing the maturity of our culture.
-To that end, SoCalGas embraces a safety management system (SMS) approach for comprehensively managing safety and has expanded our integration of the SMS framework outlined in American Petroleum Institute Recommended Practice 1173 (API RP 1173).
-Our ongoing enhancement of SMS is reflected in the Safety Plan.
+While a strong safety culture exists at SoCalGas today, we are committed to continuously enhancing the maturity of our culture.
+To that end, SoCalGas has implemented a comprehensive safety management system (SMS) consistent with American Petroleum Institute Recommended Practice 1173 (API RP 1173) and is engaged in continuous learning and improvement through Safety Forward, a concerted effort to foster learning and further improve company safety culture and systems.

-Additions and updates to the 2021 Gas Safety Plan are summarized in the table attached to this letter, and only those portions of the Gas Safety Plan that have new or have changed elements are attached.
+Additions and updates to the 2023 Gas Safety Plan are summarized in the table attached to this letter, and only those portions of the Gas Safety Plan that have new or have changed elements are attached.
 Please contact Alex Hughes at (949) 697-2539 or AHughes@SoCalGas.com if you have any questions regarding our submission.